-I'm saturated with Sakura now so I'm off in search of other blossom.
-A shinkansen back down south to Oyama and then a local train which chugs along excruciatingly slowly through low lying hills and paddy fields.
-The plants are very young and the shoots poke through the water in neat geometric patterns.
+I'm saturated with Sakura now, so I'm off in search of other blossom.
+A shinkansen back down south to Oyama and then a local train, which trundles along excruciatingly slowly, through low lying hills and paddy fields.
+The plants are very young and the shoots poke through the water, in neat geometric patterns.
 There is still some ploughing too, the miniature tractors throwing up lines of spray.

 It's a sunny spring Sunday and a whole hillside covered in blue nemophila is advertised.
 The site is swarming and the lines for food tickets and toilets alarming.
 The good news is that the flowers are almost completely in bloom and very pretty.
 There are four and half million of the ‘baby blue eyes’ spilling over the slopes.
 I'm not sure they are any more attractive than the fields of flax or lavender found closer to home, but somehow the ant like hordes crisscrossing the slopes add to the interest.

-Oyama doesn’t promise to be the most exciting place I’ve ever stayed at, it was chosen for its convenience.
+Oyama doesn’t promise to be the most exciting place I’ve ever stayed at; it was chosen for its convenience.
 The hotel is very brown, verging on dreary, with opaque bedroom windows and the streets are extraordinarily empty when I arrive.
 Maybe everyone has gone to the Seaside Park.
 Things have improved when I venture out for dinner.
-There is a main square around the station and some little spurs off it that boast some tempting little bistro type places lit with Japanese lanterns and decorated with banners.
-It’s all rather chichi.
+There is a main square around the station and some little spurs off it.
+These boast some tempting little bistro type places lit, with Japanese lanterns and decorated with banners.
+It’s all rather chi-chi.

 The Japanese are such delightful considerate people - unless they're taking photographs and then they’re schizophrenic.
 They dive in front of everything and everyone and pose.
 It's really difficult to get an uncluttered view of the attractions, however insignificant.

-Today, I've followed the good weather to Ashigake Flower Park which is world renowned for its wisteria.
+Today, I've followed the good weather to Ashigake Flower Park, which is world renowned for its wisteria.
 The gardens are absolutely exquisite, if a little over manicured at times.
-Thoughtfully organised with delightful seating areas in the midst of the banks of flowers, on little islands in ponds, by cafes with no queueing and there's even a large ‘resting field’ with neatly lined up tables, chairs and parasols.
+Thoughtfully organised, with delightful seating areas in the midst of the banks of flowers, on little islands in ponds, by cafes with no queueing.
+There's even a large ‘resting field’ with neatly lined up tables, chairs and parasols.
 It's all incredibly relaxing, despite the photo bombing; there’s even Bach and Chopin tinkling away in the background.
 (The Japanese have piped classical music almost everywhere, including the restrooms).

 There is more sakura, azalea, masses of annuals immaculately arranged in beds and fantastically tiered islands and two toned lupins in layered cones.
 How have they managed to get them all to grow to the required height like that?

 Wisteria is called Fuji in Japanese and there are wisteria trees in blossom: pearly white, baby blanket pink and a little purple.
 There's even a Monet style bridge with a pink fringe on top.
-One ‘but’ today is that the famous giant trees that provide the trellis blossoms are not yet in bloom.
+One ‘but’ today is that the famous giant trees, which provide the trellis blossoms are not yet in bloom.

-The other ‘but’ is that the rich wisteria scent that pervades the park has attracted some enormous hornet like insects that look identical to killer bees.
-They are gliding down the paths hovering in and out of the ducking visitors.
+The other ‘but’ is that the rich wisteria scent, which pervades the park, has attracted some enormous hornet like insects, that look identical to killer bees.
+They are gliding down the paths, hovering in and out of the ducking visitors.
 It could make for some interesting pictures.